TonyAssi/ImSim/README.md

 ## Theory
 This module performs image similarity by comparing the embeddings of the candidate images to the embeddings of the query image.

 The module goes through the candidate images and computes the embeddings for each one.
-Image embeddings are a numeric representation of an image
+Image embeddings are a numeric representation of an image.
+They represent high level visual concepts.
+Here is what they look like:

 ```python
 [0.17519, -0.33182, -0.11692...
 1.08443, -0.22943, 1.06595]